 According to researcher Ken Sanders, the mind and body are “washing away” civilization during the first two days.
 “The new reality begins on the third day.”

 Theta waves predominate in the frontal cortex of the brain during periods of intense concentration and mental work.
 Spending time in nature reduces this theta wave activity – but only if you leave phones and other electronic devices behind.

 Strayer’s advice?
 “Go outside for three days, and turn the phone off.”

 For the last 15 years I have made an annual retreat, backpacking and fasting in the Haleakala Crater in Hawaii.
-When people hear I went to Hawaii, they assume I spent a week on the beach sipping Mai Tai cocktails with a little paper umbrella perched in the glass.
-I laugh when I think of the cold, hungry nights spent camping on the rocky floor of the crater.
+When people hear I went to Hawaii, they assume I spent a week on the beach sipping Mai Tai cocktails with little paper umbrellas perched in the glass.
+I shake my head and think about the cold, hungry nights spent camping on the rocky floor of the crater.

 Even earlier in my life, I spent four days each year fasting and in silence in a wild, remote place.
 I have emerged from these periods of silence and reflection with expanded perspective, deep inspiration, and a profound sense of renewal.